xocelyk/xocelyk.github.io/_posts/2023-09-21-alignment-notes-2.md

 	- **suboptimality alignment**
 		- a mesa-optimizer is suboptimally aligned if some deficiency, error, or limitation in its optimization process causes it to exhibit aligned behavior on the training distribution
 		- mesa-optimizer is misaligned but nevertheless performs well on training data and base objective *because* it has been selected to make mistakes that lead to good outcomes on the base objective
-			- imagine base objective is robot cleans room, but mesa-objective is robot destroys everthing in existence. robot has mistaken belief that everything it cleans is destroyed, so it cleans and satisfies the base objective. but if it updates its world model in development then it may start to destroy things!
+			- imagine base objective is robot cleans room, but mesa-objective is robot destroys everything in existence. robot has mistaken belief that everything it cleans is destroyed, so it cleans and satisfies the base objective. but if it updates its world model in development then it may start to destroy things!
 	- how the task affects a ML system’s likelihood to produce pseudo-aligned mesa-optimizers
 		- unidentifiability: datasets may not contain enough information to pinpoint a specific concept
 			- models may be unable to distinguish between different objective functions